Updated: Jan 1

 Anti*Capitalist Resistance member Simon Hannah writes on the world crisis, a call for unity and action.

-Our society and our world is in crisis.
+Our society and our world are in crisis.

-The global pandemic has shone a spot light on the social crisis that is the inevitable result of capitalism.
-Elon Musk of Tesla made $67billion while Jeff Bezos the CEO of Amazon made $73 billion during lock down.
-Meanwhile 20,000 Amazon workers in the US caught COVID as they worked through the health crisis.
+The global pandemic has shone a spotlight on the social crisis that is the inevitable result of capitalism.
+Elon Musk of Tesla made $67billion while Jeff Bezos the CEO of Amazon made $73 billion during the lockdown.
+Meanwhile, 20,000 Amazon workers in the US caught COVID as they worked through the health crisis.

 Globally billionaires got $637 billion richer so far during the pandemic.

 But there is little point just reeling off more facts and figures about the inequality and the disgusting accumulation of wealth whilst people queue at the food banks.
 Many of us are familiar with them already.

 This is about action.
 About doing something about it.
 The socialist left needs to get its act together if we are to have any hope of mounting a serious challenge to capitalism in a situation where the far-right and dangerous conspiracy theories are growing more influential at a time when the danger of a 2C increase in global temperature looks like it cannot be stopped.

 Yet the left continues in its small sects, networks, and informal alliances.
 It comes together for a campaign or a demonstration but it cannot achieve a critical mass that builds an organisation that looks impressive, that looks serious.